-Over the last year, I’ve stayed at numerous Walt Disney World properties and they’re not all the same.
+Over the few last years, I’ve stayed at several Walt Disney World properties and they’re not all the same.
 From the Grand Floridian Resort and Spa, the flagship property at Walt Disney World, to the Pop Century Resort, a value option, I found the Walt Disney World properties came at a premium.
-Though the Magical Express, the complimentary Orlando airport transfer, and the option of reserving Fast Passes 60 days before your trip are nice perks.
+Though the Magical Express, the complimentary Orlando airport transfer, is a nice perk for staying at a Walt Disney World property.

 - The location is convenient.
 You can walk or take the complimentary bus to Disney Springs.